 - Use Imaging (if severe): Imaging like CT or MRI scans isn’t always needed, but can be ordered if it’s suspected that there was severe brain injury or bleeding.

-Recovery: Physical and Mental Rest
+Recovery: Physical and Mental Rest After a Concussion

 Take Precautions, Stay Alert, and Walk Safely

 By following these safety tips and learning how to deal with injuries you’ll be able to travel more confidently on an icy road.
-As you prepare for winter, you should know that preparation and awareness are your best defenses against your slips, trips and falls.8
+As you prepare for winter, you should know that preparation and awareness are your best defenses against your slips, trips and falls.5

 Citations.